sarmentow/cartesi-rl-tutorial/README.md

 ## Acknowledgements
 This work was done as part of the Cartesi Seed Grants program.
 We'd like to thank the Cartesi DevAd team, and the community for their feedback and support in doing this work.

+## Q&A
+Some questions that that have popped up while proof-reading (feel free to add your question!):
+- **Q: How about training machine learning models inside a rollup?**
+    - A: Our pre-built wheel for the `onnxruntime` library doesn't support training.
+It is theoretically possible to build a wheel with training support targetting RISC-V - although with the severe performance limitations of a rollup compared to a regular VM, it's not clear why you'd want to ever do that.
+If that interests you, refer to the [documentation for building onnxruntime with training support](https://onnxruntime.ai/docs/build/training.html).